Nomadic Skies

 Day 6: Trek – Torpa village: Short trek (3 - 4 hours) to 3100m (night – Torpa)

-Day 7: Torpa Mountain village: Community interaction, demonstrations and having a go/working together/hands-on time together (night-Torpa)
+Day 7: Torpa Mountain village: Community interaction, demonstrations, hands-on time together, personal creative time (night-Torpa)

-Day 9: Trek-Limatang village (1 - 2 hour) and introduction to village, culture etc. (night - Limatang)
+Day 9: Trek to Limatang village (about 2 hours) and introduction to village, culture etc. (night - Limatang)

-Day 10: Limatang Mountain village: Community interaction, demonstrations and working together/hands-on time/having a go (night -Limatang)
+Day 10: Limatang Mountain village: Community interaction, demonstrations and hands-on time together (night -Limatang)

-Day 12: Limatang Mountain village: Your own creative time and optional day trek (night - Limatang)
+Day 12: Limatang Mountain village: Your own creative time and optional day treks (night - Limatang)

 Day 13: Return Trek to Simikot via Bargaon Village: 3 – 4 hours trek (night - Simikot)